-BILL Author STATUS SUMMARY TASK FORCE POSITION AB 1826 Chesbro Amended August 6, 2014 Chaptered Existing Law: AB 939 establishes an integrated waste management program that requires each county and city and county to prepare and submit to CalRecycle a countywide integrated waste management plan.
+BILL AUTHOR Status SUMMARY TASK FORCE POSITION AB 1826 Chesbro Amended April 22, 2014 Assembly Existing Law: AB 939 establishes an integrated waste management program that requires each county and city and county to prepare and submit to CalRecycle a countywide integrated waste management plan.
 AB 939 requires a business, which is defined as a commercial or public entity, that generates more than 4 cubic yards of commercial solid waste per week or is a multifamily residential dwelling of 5 units or more, to arrange for recycling services.
 Existing law also requires jurisdictions to implement a commercial solid waste recycling program meeting specified elements.
-Proposed Law: This bill would require a business that generates certain thresholds Amended letter sent on July 10, 2014, for this bill as amended July organic waste per week to arrange for recycling services for that organic waste in a specified manner.
-The requirements would be phased in over a 4 year period beginning in 2016.
+Proposed Law: This bill would require a business that generates certain thresholds organic waste per week to arrange for recycling services for that organic waste in a specified manner.
+The bill would decrease the amount of organic waste under which a Oppose Unless Amended letter sent on April 28, 2014, for this bill as amended April specified manner.
+The bill would decrease the amount of organic waste under which a business would be subject to those requirements from 8 cubic yards or more during 2016 to 4 cubic yards during 2017 and 2018 and to one cubic yard or more on and after January 1, 2019.
 This bill would require each jurisdiction, on and after January 1, 2016, to implement an organic waste recycling program to divert organic waste from the businesses subject to this act.
 The bill would require each jurisdiction to report to CalRecycle on its progress in implementing the organic waste recycling program, and CalRecycle would be required to review whether a jurisdiction is in compliance with this act.
 This bill would require CalRecycle to identify and recommend actions to address permitting and siting challenges and to encourage the continued viability of the state's organic waste processing and recycling infrastructure, in partnership with the California Environmental Protection Agency and other specified state and regional agencies.
-The bill also would require CalRecycle to cooperate with local jurisdictions and industry to provide assistance and incentives for increasing the feasibility of organic waste recycling and to identify certain financing mechanisms and funding incentives and post this information on its Internet Web site.
+The bill also would require CalRecycle to cooperate with local jurisdictions and industry to provide assistance and incentives for increasing the feasibility of organic waste recycling.